digital-asset/docs.daml.com/docs/2.9.0/docs/json-api/index.rst

 Where:

-- ``templateId`` is the contract template identifier, which is formatted as ``"<package ID>:<module>:<entity>"``.
-As a convenience for interactive API exploration (such as with curl and similar tools), you can also omit the package ID (i.e. specifying the ``templateId`` as ``"<module>:<entity>"``) **if there is only one template with that name across all loaded packages**.
-Code should always specify the package ID, since it's common to have more versions of a template sharing the same module and entity name but with different package IDs.
-If the package identifier is not specified and the template cannot be uniquely identified without it, the HTTP JSON API service will report that the specified template cannot be found. **Omitting the package ID is not supported for production use.**
+- ``templateId`` is the contract template identifier which has the following two formats: ``#<package name>:<module>:<entity>`` or ``<package ID>:<module>:<entity>``.

+  The package name format works with the smart contract upgrading feature so that contracts with different package IDs but the same package name can be used in a uniform manner.

+  Using the package ID format refers to a single package.

+  Previously JSON API had supported partially qualified template IDs, (i.e. simply ``<module>:<entity>``) as an interactive convenience which fails if there is more than one package with matching template names. **Since this format was not supported for production use and will not work with smart contract upgrades, it is now unavailable.**

 - ``payload`` field contains contract fields as defined in the Daml template and formatted according to :doc:`lf-value-specification`.